babetke/babetke.github.io/index.md

 ***

-I am a PhD Candidate in the Ecology, Evolution, and Behavior program at the University of Texas at Austin in the [Meyers lab](http://www.bio.utexas.edu/research/meyers/).
+I am a PhD Candidate in the Ecology, Evolution, and Behavior program at the University of Texas at Austin in the [Meyers lab](http://www.bio.utexas.edu/research/meyers/), co-advised by [Nicole Gottdenker](https://www.gottdenkerlab.com/).
 My research interest is broadly the disease ecology of wildlife and humans.
 More specifically my interests include the impacts of urbanization on wildlife health, host-parasite interactions, human-wildlife interactions, and the implications this may have for the spread of zoonotic diseases.
-I am interested in using a combination of field, lab, and quantitative techniques to understand these complex topics from an ecological and epidemiological standpoint.

 <img src="/images/cnsandib.png" alt="" width="425"/> <img src="/images/EEB-Logo-Circle-Blue.png" alt="" width="155"/>